-- 2.1 No disciplinary action will be taken against an employee until the case has been fully investigated. - 2.2 At every stage in the procedure the employee will be advised of the nature of the complaint against him or her and will be given the opportunity to state his or her case before any decision is made. - 2.3 At all formal stages the employee will have the right to be accompanied by a trade union representative or work colleague during the disciplinary interview. - 2.4 No employee will be dismissed for a first breach of discipline except in the case of gross misconduct when the penalty of dismissal without notice or payment in lieu of notice may be applied. - 2.5 An employee will have the right to appeal against any disciplinary penalty imposed. - 2.6 The procedure may be implemented at any stage if the employee's alleged misconduct warrants such action.
+- 2.1 No disciplinary action will be taken against an official until the case has been investigated. - 2.2 At every stage in the procedure the official will be advised of the nature of the complaint against him or her and will be given the opportunity to state his or her case before any decision is made. - 2.3 At all formal stages the official will have the right to be accompanied by a trade union representative or another official during the disciplinary interview. - 2.4 No official will be dismissed for a first breach of discipline except in the case of gross misconduct when the penalty of dismissal without notice or payment in lieu of notice may be applied. - 2.5 An official will have the right to appeal against any disciplinary penalty imposed. - 2.6 The procedure may be implemented at any stage if the official's alleged misconduct warrants such action.